p0in-t/ai-travel-advisor/README.md

 Provides concise facts (tourist attractions, culture, practical info).

-Creates a short promotional pitch.
+Creates a short summary, recommending it to the user.

 Combines LLM output with web search results.